 The Seychelles became a Party to the WHO Framework Convention on Tobacco Control on February 27, 2005.

-Smoke Free Places: Smoking is prohibited on all public transportation, and in all enclosed public places and workplaces, with the one limited exception of hotel guestrooms.
+Smoking is prohibited on all public transportation, and in all enclosed public places and workplaces, with one limited exception for hotel guest rooms.

 In addition, the Tobacco (Health Warnings and Messages) Regulations, 2012 have been issued, which prescribe the content and display of the required health warnings.
 The Tobacco Control (Health Warnings and Messages) (Amendment of Schedule) Regulations, 2013 replace the graphic health warnings contained in the Schedule to the 2012 regulations.
 The graphic images remain the same, with only slight corrections/updates to the text of the warnings.
 The next round of graphic health warnings was issued in the Tobacco (Health Warnings and Messages) Regulations, 2015, with the new warnings required on all packaging beginning December 1, 2016.